7 Historical Books Like Before We Were Yours

 6. Where the Crawdads Sing

-The author herself was an academic biologist, so her description of the human life of Marsh or Swamp is particular and exciting.
+The author herself was an academic biologist, so her description of human life of Marsh or Swamp is particular and exciting.
 It adds an interesting layer to how our main character sees humans and how the world works.
 Kya is the mystery of the murder of the town’s sportsman, Chase Andrews.

 So we see the police investigation, and then the court trial unfolds between realizing Kya’s history and past and identity.
 Like the book Before We Were Yours, it explores the mind of an insular and isolated woman.